Climate positive through placemaking!?

 We had environmental experts, Reprofit, do a life cycle analysis for the Nova C seating series that make out for 75% of our sales.
 This gave us good control of the CO2 emissions per meter bench.
 The two largest CO2 emitters of our furniture are the parts made of steel** and the transportations*** to our clients worldwide.

 That’s for production and transportation (‘scoop 3’ using the right terms).
 What about our own activities, our offices, our traveling to sales meetings and production sites, etc. (scoop 1&2)?
-Here we chose a simplified method as it is a small part of the emissions - comparisons with general manufacturing companies show that scoop 1&2 stand for the most 5% of the CO2 emissions, to be sure, we accounted for it as 10%.
+Here we chose a simplified method as it is a small part of the emissions - comparisons with general manufacturing companies show that scoop 1&2 stand for the most 5% of the CO2 emissions, so we count it as 5% and also overcompensate for this incerainty by planting more trees.
 And we’ll keep chasing our scoop 1&2 emissions (we always take the train, bike, or walk when possible) even though we won’t invest time in calculating the comparably small progress there.

 An immense CO2-saving potential, not accounted for yet, is the reuse of benches or parts of benches in new sales - The Nova C seating comes with an offer of a 15-year buyback possibility with the aim of circularity.
 Old upgraded parts will be included in the new seating when we start getting seating back to us.